Consultation and Legislation

 Regulatory plans provide business operators, business representatives and the public with access to information about changes to Australian Government business regulation.

-How up-to-date is information in Customs annual regulatory plan?
+How up-to-date is information in the annual regulatory plan?

-The information relating to Customs Annual Regulatory Plan is current as at 29 July 2013.
+The information relating to the Annual Regulatory Plan is current as at 29 July 2013.
 Readers should note that the Plan is periodically updated to reflect the latest legislative change information/activities.